-The applicant has indicated that the lots proposed with the PPS are large enough to accommodate additional treatments to allow for site improvements and architectural details that are consistent with the historic village of Piscataway.
+The applicant has indicated that the lots proposed with the PPS are large enough to accommodate additional treatments, to allow for site improvements and architectural details that are consistent with the historic village of Piscataway.
 In addition, the lot layout will not provide views exclusively comprised of large blocks of townhouse units.
-The architectural and site treatments of the units in this area will be further evaluated at the time of SDP.
+Notwithstanding the recommendation of disapproval, the architectural and site treatments of the units in this area would be further evaluated at the time of SDP.

 Conformance with the Prince George's County Tree Canopy Coverage Ordinance Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of the site to be covered by tree canopy for any development projects that propose more than 5,000 square feet of gross floor area or disturbance and require a grading permit.
-The property is in the LCD Zone, and per Section 25-128 of the Prince George's County Code, the property must meet the minimum tree canopy coverage threshold for the prior zoning.
-Under the prior zoning, the property is in the L-A-C Zone, and so will require 10 percent of gross tract area to be in the tree canopy coverage (TCC).
-If the PPS is approved, compliance with the TCC requirements will be evaluated at the time of SDP review.
+The property is in the LCD Zone, and per Section 25-128 of the Prince George's County Code, the property must meet the minimum tree canopy coverage (TCC) threshold for the prior zoning.
+Under the prior zoning, the property is in the L-A-C Zone and will require 10 percent of gross tract area to be covered by tree canopy.
+Compliance with the TCC requirements is evaluated at the time of SDP review.

-Conformance with the requirements of the Prince George's County Landscape Manual As this application is reviewed under its prior L-A-C zoning, pursuant to Section 27-124.03 of the prior Zoning Ordinance, the proposed development is subject to the 2010 Prince George's County Landscape Manual, including Section 4.1, Residential Requirements, Section 4.6, Buffering Development from Streets, and Section 4.9, Sustainable Landscaping Requirements.
+Conformance with the requirements of the Prince George's County Landscape Manual

+As this application is reviewed under its prior L-A-C zoning, pursuant to Section 27-124.03 of the prior Zoning Ordinance, the proposed development is subject to the 2010 Prince George's County Landscape Manual, including Section 4.1, Residential Requirements, Section 4.6, Buffering Development from Streets, and Section 4.9, Sustainable Landscaping Requirements.
 The layout shown includes lots that front on Floral Park Road, which is designated as a historic roadway and requires a 20-foot-wide buffer planted with a minimum of 80 plant units per 100 linear feet of frontage, excluding driveway openings.
-If the PPS is approved, conformance with the applicable landscape requirements will be determined at the time of SDP review.
+Conformance with the applicable landscape requirements is determined at the time of SDP review.
+However, staff noted that the outward orientation of the townhomes and the location of Parcel Y create a layout that would expose the rear of the townhomes to Bailey's Pond Road, and so, require additional screening.
+The plan would further require a bufferyard between the incompatible commercial and residential uses if Parcel Y is determined to contain a commercial use.
+However, Parcel Y is not large enough accommodate the required landscape strip and bufferyard, given the multiple other constraints already discussed in this technical staff report, which would be necessary and conducive to the commercial use of Parcel Y.